A Guide to Making Your Own Candy Box for Lunar New Year

 Enjoy your festive creation and create some fond memories around them!
 My sister and I loved watching our children’s eyes light up as they got to have their first rice-paper wrapped fruit candy, and I inwardly smile every time I walk past the beautiful red tray during Chinese New Year.

-Have you ever made your own candy box?
+Have you ever made your own Tray of Togetherness?